lsst-sqre/phalanx/docs/admin/secrets-setup.rst

 So, for example, all secrets for Gafaelfawr for a given environment may be stored as key/value pairs in the secret named :samp:`secrets/phalanx/{environment}/gafaelfawr`.

 This path is configured for each environment via the ``vaultPathPrefix`` setting in the environment :file:`values-{environment}.yaml` file.
-The URL to the Vault server is set via the ``vaultUrl`` setting in the same file.
+The URL to the Vault server is set via the ``vaultUrl`` setting in the same file and defaults to the SQuaRE-run Vault server.

 Vault credentials
 =================